 Interest is charged from the day the first payment is made until the loan is repaid in full.
 Interest will be charged at the Retail Price Index (RPI) plus 3%.

 Repayments will be based on your income, not what you borrowed.
-You will be due to start making repayments the April after you finish or leave your course and only if your income is over the current repayment threshold of £404 a week, £1,750 a month or £21,000 a year.
+If you’re studying full time you’ll start making repayments the April after you finish or leave your course.
+If you’re studying part-time, you’ll start making repayments the April two years after the start of your course or the April after you finish or leave your course, whichever comes first.
+However, no repayments towards Postgraduate Loans will be taken before April 2019 and only when your income is over the current threshold of £404 a week, £1,750 a month or £21,000 a year.
 You’ll repay 6% of what you earn over the threshold.

 For example, if you’re paid monthly and earn £2,500 before tax you’ll repay 6% of the difference between what you earn and the threshold (£1,750):